alan-turing-institute/trustchain/docs/ion.md

     Set the `bitcoinRpcUsername` and `bitcoinRpcPassword` parameters.
 These must match the username and password chosen in the [Bitcoin CLI](#bitcoin-cli) section above.

-    We chose `admin` for the RPC username, and the following command sets this same value inside the ION config file:
+    We chose `admin` for the RPC username.
+The following command sets this same value inside the ION config file:
     ```console
     $ sed -i '' 's|"bitcoinRpcUsername": ".*"|"bitcoinRpcUsername": "admin"|g' $ION_CONFIG/testnet-bitcoin-config.json
     ```